MKorablyov/LambdaZero/README.md

 dependencies are required to download the external programs.

 ## Getting started
-Before running the experiments, set up the PYTHONPATH with the following command:
+Before running the experiments, install LambdaZero with the following command:
 ```
-export PYTHONPATH=~/LambdaZero
+pip install -e .
 ```

 Run PPO
 ```
 cd ~/LambdaZero/LambdaZero/examples/PPO